-"The Titans' Castle" is a tourist facility where one of the competitions in the Masters of Champions 2019 was recorded.
-Elias and I were so curious about the place, the owner and (otherwise) the possibilities for cooperation.
-I sent an email away and got an answer quite quickly: we were welcome to look at the facility and the owner was curious about our thoughts on cooperation.
+"Titanernas borg" is a tourist facility where one of the competitions in the Champions' Champions 2019 was recorded.
+Elias and I were of course curious about the place, the owner and (how else) the opportunities for cooperation.
+I sent an email and got an answer pretty quickly: we were welcome to look at the facility and the owner was curious about our thoughts on cooperation.

-When we met Ilias Moutzouris we felt at once: when open minded people meet, the magic is born!
-After the presentation of our own concept, Ilias showed the facility and the houses to us.
-We were also told about all the development plans that he and his family have for the facility.
-I was allowed to book a meeting for: for an interview about Mani, the art of running a business in the tourist industry and the story behind the family's Moutzouris facility "Apartments in Mani".
+When we met Ilias Moutzouris, we felt at once: when open minded people meet, magic is born!
+After a presentation of our own concept, Ilias showed us the facility and the houses.
+We also heard about all the development plans he and his family have for the facility.
+I was allowed to book another meeting: for an interview about Mani, the art of running a company in the tourism industry and the story behind the family Moutzouri's facility "Apartments in Mani".

 EK: You and your family have been one of the first to believe in the idea of conducting rental activities in the area?

 Correct!
 It is my mother who is from the area and the land belonged to her family for several generations.
 When my parents got married and my father decided to build a family house with rental potential here, everyone frowned.